modelcontextprotocol-community/working-groups/README.md

 ## Getting Started

-1. Read the [Charter](working_group_charter.md) for information about how the Working Groups operations.
+1. Read below for information about how the Working Groups operate.
 2. Join us on the [Discord](https://discord.gg/RkqKnmrp) chat.
 3. Send a request to join either on Discord or by raising an [Issue](https://github.com/evalstate/mcp-community-group/issues) here, and begin contributing.

-All content added to this repository is under the MIT License.
-If you are unsure if you are able to include contribute content under that license, please contact one of the group administrators for advice.
+All content added to this repository is contributed under the MIT License.

+If you are unsure if you are able to include content under that license, please contact one of the group administrators for advice.

 ## Working Groups